Gaze-At/DS1054/README.md

 #### Configuration

-The first time GazeAtDS1054 is run, a configuration dialog is displayed.
+The first time GazeAtDS1054 is started up, a configuration dialog is displayed.

 ![](images/config.gif)